 When Does Your Business Need a 1099-MISC?

-Generally, your business must file a 1099-MISC only if you paid someone $600 or more over the course of the year.
+Generally, your business must file form 1099 only if you paid someone $600 or more over the course of the year.
 If you received more than this amount, expect a 1099-MISC from the payer.
-A few exceptions include:

 - Royalties. $10 minimum reporting threshold.

-- Fishing boat proceeds.
+- Fishing Boat Proceeds.
 You must report any amount.

-- Consumer goods.
+- Consumer Goods.
 If you sold anyone any items for $5,000 or more in a market other than a permanent retail establishment (such as Amway or flea markets), you must report it.

-- Tax withholding.
+- Tax Withholding.
 If you’ve withheld taxes for someone because they were subject to backup withholding, you must report it no matter how little you paid them during the year.

 Keep in mind that the IRS only requires these forms when companies pay vendors in the course of operating a business.
 When you pay the neighbor kid for babysitting, you don’t have to worry about reporting those payments.

-Taxes Due From Business Income
+Taxes Due From Income Included on 1099-MISC

 If your income was reported in box 3 of your 1099-MISC, it is generally not considered “earned income” and you do not need to pay self-employment tax on it.
 However, you do need to pay regular income tax on it.

 - Prizes or Awards.
 This includes game show or sweepstakes winnings, but not something like an incentive-based contest you won at work.